 Also, when studies are done under the name of ‘hypnobirthing’ the results are not about ‘hypnobirthing’ they are about the programme that was used.
 Good, bad or otherwise the results can’t be attributed to any programme other than the one that was part of the study.

-The wonderful Dr. Joanna Martin, who will be running a workshop at our Wise Hippo Pod Meet, said something recently that really struck a chord with me.
-She said it would be unethical of her to talk about something, in this particular instance “selling from the stage”, and not make sure that people knew that she was talking about her product.
+The wonderful Dr. Joanna Martin, said something once that really struck a chord with me.
+She said it would be unethical for her to talk about a service she offered, that others also did in their own way, and not make sure that people knew that she was talking about her product.
 Her reason being.
-If someone bought into the fact that it would be good for their business to learn how to “sell from the stage”, but went to a competitor with a completely different approach that didn’t work for them, then Joanna believes that their failure is her fault.
-Joanna’s way of selling from the stage may have totally resonated with them where as the approach of the competitor obviously didn’t.
+If someone bought into the fact that what she offered would be good for them, but went to a competitor with a completely different approach that didn’t work for them, then Joanna believes that their failure is her fault.
+Joanna’s approach may have totally resonated with them where as the approach of the competitor obviously didn’t.
 Still talking about different not better because we are all different and respond to things in our own unique way.

 When I heard Joanna say this I wanted to jump up and down and say this is how I feel about the use of the word ‘hypnobirthing’.
 It is very misleading.

-But if everyone is lumped under the same umbrella how does this affect informed choice?
+Because if everyone is lumped under the same umbrella how do people know what they are getting?

-Let’s look at some different scenarios (please note these are generic examples and are not relating to any one programme, other than when The Wise Hippo is mentioned, or the approach of any individual ‘hypnobirthing’ instructors).
+Let’s look at some different scenarios (please note these are generic examples and are not relating to any one programme or the approach of any individual ‘hypnobirthing’ instructors, other than when The Wise Hippo is mentioned).

 If a Wise Hippo instructor is sharing our approach to a mum-to-be who is considering using pain relieving drugs, but wraps it in the term ‘hypnobirthing’, the mum-to-be will be thinking great I don’t have to give up my epidural if I prepare for my birth using ‘hypnobirthing’.
 She finds her local ‘hypnobirthing’ instructor but doesn’t realise they have a different approach to The Wise Hippo Instructor.
 Their main focus is a natural birth without drugs (I’m not saying they will send the mum wanting an epidural packing but their approach will not feel in sync with her needs).
 Not surprisingly she is going feel let down.
-It won’t be the fault of the instructor she’s booked with but the instructor who wasn’t clear about the fact that the approach she was talking about was The Wise Hippo Birthing programme, that happens to use hypnosis techniques, not ‘hypnobirthing’.
+It won’t be the fault of the instructor she’s booked with but the instructor who wasn’t clear about the fact that the approach she was talking about was The Wise Hippo Birthing programme.

 If the same Wise Hippo instructor was talking to a woman who was really focussed on a natural birth without drugs she wouldn’t notice if she turned up at the other instructors door….